-Recommendation 12: When the diagnosis of hypovolaemia is in doubt and the central venous pressure is not raised, the response to a bolus infusion of 200 ml of a suitable colloid or crystalloid should be tested.
+Recommendation 12: When the diagnosis of hypovolemia is in doubt and the central venous pressure is not raised, the response to a bolus infusion of 200 ml of a suitable colloid or crystalloid should be tested.
 The response should be assessed using the patient’s cardiac output and stroke volume measured by flow-based technology if available.
 Alternatively, the clinical response may be monitored by measurement/estimation of the pulse, capillary refill, CVP and blood pressure before and 15 minutes after receiving the infusion.
 This procedure should be repeated until there is no further increase in stroke volume and improvement in the clinical parameters.

 Evidence Level 1B – Flow-Based Measurements

-Recommendation 13: In patients undergoing some forms of orthopaedic and abdominal surgery, intraoperative treatment with intravenous fluid to achieve an optimal value of stroke volume should be used where possible as this may reduce postoperative complication rates and duration of hospital stay.
+Recommendation 13: In patients undergoing some forms of orthopedic and abdominal surgery, intraoperative treatment with intravenous fluid to achieve an optimal value of stroke volume should be used where possible as this may reduce postoperative complication rates and duration of hospital stay.

 Evidence Level 1A – Abdominal Surgery

-Evidence Level 1B – Orthopaedic Surgery
+Evidence Level 1B – Orthopedic Surgery

-Recommendation 14: Patients undergoing non-elective major abdominal or orthopaedic surgery should receive intravenous fluid to achieve an optimal value of stroke volume during and for the first eight hours after surgery.
+Recommendation 14: Patients undergoing non-elective major abdominal or orthopedic surgery should receive intravenous fluid to achieve an optimal value of stroke volume during and for the first eight hours after surgery.
 This may be supplemented by a low dose of dopexamine infusion.

 Evidence Level 1B